 Mortgage Q&A: “Are mortgage rates higher for condos?”

-If you’re in the market for a new condo (as opposed to a house), you’re probably looking to save some money on your mortgage payment each month.
+If you’re in the market for a new condo or a townhouse (as opposed to a house), you’re probably looking to save some money on your mortgage payment each month.

 But condos typically come with higher mortgage rates and HOA dues, which should be factored into your side-by-side analysis.